ckeditor/ckeditor4/tests/plugins/colorbutton/manual/htmlcomments.md

 ### Expected

-Content gets bolded, no error are thrown in the console.
+No error are thrown in the console.

 ### Actual

-Content gets bolded but a js error is thrown.
+JS error is thrown.

 ### Notes